 - Choices: Choosing your preferred space can be a tough call but if your first and second choices are the same you could run into a problem.
 Make sure they are different too.

-- Remember to pay: The Administrator fee helps cover the cost of processing applications.
-We can't send you/countersign the license without it.
+- Remember to pay: The administrative fee helps cover the cost of processing applications.
+Without payment, we are not able to send you or countersign a license agreement.

 - Sign!
 Once all of your info is in we'll send you a license agreement.
 Make sure you and